Makepung Buffalo Races in Bali 2016

 The Makepung races usually commence early mornings at 07:30 with dozens of pairs of pepadu participating.
 Another hundred or so take part in the 'fashion' parade.
 The races last for five hours, with the buffaloes divided into three racing divisions.

 The dates for each year’s event vary.
 However, a rough estimate is that several heats take place monthly from July to November at the various circuit locations.
 All usually take place over the weekends on a Sunday morning.

-The announced schedule for the 2015 Makepung buffalo races, according to the Jembrana government tourism office are as follows:
+The tentative schedule for the 2016 Makepung buffalo races, based on the Jembrana government tourism office's previous year's dates are as follows: